tonymullen/ups-website/src/partials/s17se/hw/hw2-MeanSetup-description.html.md

 ## Grade weighting & lateness

-This assignment has a weight of 1 within the individual assignments portion of your overall grade.
-Credit for this assignment will not be given after the deadline.
-You will receive implicit partial credit by turning in subsequent assignments with this work completed.
+This assignment has a weight of 1 within the individual assignments portion of your overall grade. **Credit for this milestone assignment will not be given after the deadline.
+You will receive implicit partial credit by turning in subsequent assignments with this work completed.**

-## Submission

-To submit this assignment go to the [Moodle page for the assignment](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=336594), submit a screenshot of your live application on Heroku to Moodle, and enter the link to your GitHub Repository's top page (where the README is displayed).
-Make sure that the link from Moodle to your GitHub repo is a proper link (i.e. clickable).

-Also, make sure that your GitHub README.md file contains a (clickable) link to the live application on Heroku.